apuokenas/mokilizingas-taf/README.md

 3. JUnit 4.13
 4. Selenium 4.0.0-alpha-4
 5. Saucerest 1.0.43 (you may use your own SAUCE_USERNAME and SAUCE_ACCESS_KEY)
-6. Maven Surefire Plugin 3.0.0-M4 (for patallelized cloud execution)
+6. Maven Surefire Plugin 3.0.0-M4 (for parallelized cloud execution)

 ## Usage